cs3110/textbook/ads/callbacks.md

   promise will become resolved when (or if) the callback completes running, sometime in the future.
 Its contents will be whatever contents are contained within the promise that the callback itself returns.

+(For the first case above: The Lwt source code claims that this behavior might change in a later version:  under high load, `c` might be registered to run later.
+But as of v4.1.0 that behavior has not yet been activated.
+So, don't worry about it&mdash;this paragraph is just here to future-proof this discussion.)

 Let's consider that final case in more detail.
 We have one promise of type `'a Lwt.t` and two promises of type `'b Lwt.t`: